QCommute: a tool for symbolic computation of nested commutators in quantum many-body spin-1/2 systems: Algorithm and implementation

 As shown in Fig.~\ref{fig:performance}, while the computational complexity grows exponentially at any dimensionality, the growth exponent is highly sensitive to the dimensionality.
 In the 1D case, this exponent is relatively low, allowing the program to comfortably reach $\nmax=47$ at a 1 TB RAM server without swapping.
 At this nesting order, the expansion produces approximately $2.4 \times 10^9$ unique Pauli strings, occupying merely 428 GB of disk space.

 Conversely, in the 2D and 3D cases the exponent is considerably larger, inducing a rapid exponential explosion of the number of Pauli strings and the memory usage.
 The true advantage of the disk-caching algorithm becomes evident already in the 2D case.
 Standard approaches relying solely on Random Access Memory (RAM) would face an inevitable out-of-memory (OOM) crash before reaching $n\simeq 20$ (at a 1 TB RAM server).
-By shifting the workload to NVMe (non-volatile memory express) storage, our software successfully handles over $1.7 \times 10^{10}$ unique terms at $n=23$ (consuming roughly 2,16 TB of disk space).
+By shifting the workload to NVMe (non-volatile memory express) storage, our software successfully handles over $1.7 \times 10^{10}$ unique terms at $n=23$ (consuming roughly 2.16 TB of disk space).

 In Table~\ref{table}, we list state-of-the-art maximal nesting orders computed for the transverse Ising model~\eqref{H Ising} on two- and three-dimensional hypercubic lattices and for the mixed-field one-dimensional Ising model~\eqref{H 1D ising}, as reported in the literature, and compare them with the results obtained using \textsc{QCommute}~\cite{shirokov2025quench}.
 We include only results free of boundary effects, i.e., those obtained either directly in the thermodynamic limit or for sufficiently large finite systems such that, for a given $\nmax$, the results coincide with the thermodynamic-limit values.
-While a fair comparison between different software packages would require benchmarking on identical hardware, the figures in Table~\ref{table} nevertheless indicate that \textsc{QCommute} performs favorably compared to other available tools.
+The comparison demonstrates that \textsc{QCommute} performs favorably against other available tools, consistently exceeding reported benchmarks.

+To further highlight the efficiency of \textsc{QCommute}, we perform a direct performance comparison against \textsc{PauliStrings.jl}~\cite{Loizeau_2025_Quantum,Loizeau_2025_Codebase,PauliStrings} -- a leading alternative package that, among other features, computes nested commutators for many-body spin-$1/2$ systems.
+Both codes were run on an identical server running Ubuntu 24.04.4 LTS, equipped with four Intel Xeon Gold 6140 processors (2.30 GHz) and 512 GB of RAM, configured as sixteen 32 GB modules.
+The results of this comparison are shown in Fig.~\ref{fig:benchmarks}.
+As can be seen, \textsc{QCommute} exhibits substantially higher efficiency than \textsc{PauliStrings.jl}, particularly for large nesting orders, where memory and CPU requirements are most demanding.